 If we copy this table into a worksheet using CTRL+C and CTRL+V, we will get something like that shown in Figure 10.1.
 You can see that “Last Date for Receiving of filled in Application Form” is split into two rows.
 This is absolutely not what we want.

 To prevent this from happening, we can use VBA macro to extract tables from Word file into Excel file.
-The code in the following table can retrieve data from all the tables within a word document into Excel file.
+The code in the following table can retrieve data from all the tables within a word document into an Excel file.

 Sub Import_Table() Dim wdDoc As Object Dim wdFileName As Variant Dim tableNo As Integer 'table number in Word Dim iRow As Long 'row index in Excel Dim iCol As Integer 'column index in Excel Dim resultRow As Long Dim tableStart As Integer Dim tableTot As Integer On Error Resume Next ActiveSheet.Range("A:AZ").ClearContents wdFileName = Application.GetOpenFilename("Word files (*.docx),*.docx", , _ "Browse for file containing table to be imported") If wdFileName = False Then Exit Sub '(user canceled import file browser) Set wdDoc = GetObject(wdFileName) 'open Word file With wdDoc tableNo = wdDoc.tables.Count tableTot = wdDoc.tables.Count If tableNo = 0 Then MsgBox "This document contains no tables", _ vbExclamation, "Import Word Table" ElseIf tableNo > 1 Then tableNo = InputBox("This Word document contains " & tableNo & " tables." & vbCrLf & _ "Enter the table to start from", "Import Word Table", "1") End If resultRow = 1 For tableStart = 1 To tableTot With .tables(tableStart) 'copy cell contents from Word table cells to Excel cells For iRow = 1 To .Rows.Count For iCol = 1 To .Columns.Count ThisWorkbook.Worksheets("Import_Table").Cells(resultRow, iCol) = WorksheetFunction.Clean(.cell(iRow, iCol).Range.Text) Next iCol resultRow = resultRow + 1 Next iRow End With resultRow = resultRow + 1 Next tableStart End With End Sub